discordjs/discord.js/packages/core/README.md

 const client = createClient({ rest, ws });

 // Listen for interactions
-// Each event contains an `api` prop along with the event data that allows you to interface with the discord REST API client.on('interactionCreate', async ({ interaction, api }) => {
+// Each event contains an `api` prop along with the event data that allows you to interface with the Discord REST API client.on('interactionCreate', async ({ interaction, api }) => {
 	if (!(interaction.type === InteractionType.ApplicationCommand) || interaction.data.name !== 'ping') {
 		return;